CarolynMcNabb/GBGABA_pilot_analysis/Relaxometry/README.md

 1. Click `Run Registration`
 1. Click on `Save` icon (floppy disk) in the Registration tab and save registration as initial_matrix.txt (File Format = `ITK Transform Files`).
 Click `OK`

-Now this initial template is going to be used to initialise our registration with antsRegistrationSyN.sh.
+Now this initial template is going to be used to initialise our registration with antsRegistrationSyN.sh. <br/>
+Back in the Vanilla VM Ubuntu terminal, type:

 ```
 1.4.2_template2mni.sh
 ```

 ## 1.5.
 Register and transform all subject data to MNI space
+This script registers each subject's UNI image to the group template and then uses the affine matrices and warp files (as well as the affine matrices and warp files created in `1.4.2_template2mni.sh`) to warp the T1 image for each subject into MNI space. <br/>
+In the Vanilla VM Ubuntu terminal, type:
 ```
 1.5_reg_and_transform.sh
-antsRegistrationSyN then antsApplyTransforms
 ```

+## 1.6.
+Set up GLM

 ---

-If you publish results obtained using ITK-SNAP, please cite the following paper:
+**Please cite the following papers:**

+**QUIT:** Wood, (2018).
+QUIT: QUantitative Imaging Tools.
+Journal of Open Source Software, 3(26), 656, https://doi.org/10.21105/joss.00656

+**ANTS:** Avants, B. B., Tustison, N., & Song, G. (2009).
+Advanced normalization tools (ANTS).
+Insight j, 2(365), 1-35.

-Paul A. Yushkevich, Joseph Piven, Heather Cody Hazlett, Rachel Gimpel Smith, Sean Ho, James C. Gee, and Guido Gerig.
+**ITK:** Paul A. Yushkevich, Joseph Piven, Heather Cody Hazlett, Rachel Gimpel Smith, Sean Ho, James C. Gee, and Guido Gerig.
 User-guided 3D active contour segmentation of anatomical structures: Significantly improved efficiency and reliability.
 Neuroimage.
 2006 Jul 1; 31(3):1116-28.

+**Randomise:** Winkler AM, Ridgway GR, Webster MA, Smith SM, Nichols TE.
+Permutation inference for the general linear model.
+NeuroImage, 2014;92:381-397.
+(Open Access)